Is The Canon EOS RP good for astrophotography?

 - Set the drive mode to a 10-second delay.

 It’s important that you have a sturdy tripod with you when you’re capturing the night sky.
+Here is my simple approach to taking pictures:

 When you’re ready, press the shutter button You can also use a remote or cable release to open the shutter.